Side effects of TRT that you should look out for

 6. Low mood – as with anxiety, high oestrogen levels can make men feel down.

-How to deal with common oestrogen side effects from TRT
+How to deal with common side effects of oestrogen from TRT

 Most side effects from TRT are easily treated, and raised oestrogen is no exception.